Cherreads

 "I think he said Pacific," Allison confirmed, looking back at Will.

-At the back of the group, Curtis — still gagged and being half-carried by the second freed captive — made a muffled, frantic sound.
+At the back of the group, Curtis made a muffled, frantic sound.
+He was still gagged and half-carried by the second freed captive.
 Nobody checked on him.

 Will looked back once at the dark forest behind them, thinking of the furious lieutenant trapped at the bottom of the pit.

-Then he looked north, toward whatever had made that roar.
-He looked at the twelve people walking around him, bleeding and trusting him to keep them breathing.
-The weight of it settled permanently into his chest.
+Then he looked north toward whatever had made that roar.
+He looked at the twelve people walking around him.
+They were bleeding and trusting him to keep them breathing.
+He tightened his grip on his bow.

 Khan, Will thought, his mind sharpening into focus.
 Looks like we have some interrogating to do.